RedHatNordicsSA/ansible-roadshow/labs/lab-1.md

 ansible all -vvv -m ping
 ```

-Basically the command will ssh to each host and run the command *echo \'pong\' on the host.
+Basically the command will ssh to each host and run the ping module on the host.
 The result is captured by Ansible in a return variable.

 In the next lab, you'll write your first playbook, using the ping module, to get a better understanding of how Ansible works.